Snowflake-Labs/sfquickstarts/site/sfguides/src/data_teams_with_dbt_cloud/data_teams_with_dbt_cloud.md

 #### Generate Documentation Site
-Duration: 1

 Now that we have created a few models, let’s talk about [dbt documentation](https://docs.getdbt.com/docs/building-a-dbt-project/documentation). dbt is able to generate a static webpage with a data dictionary by pulling in information from your dbt project as well as your Snowflake information_schema.
 It also provides an interactive DAG so you can see the full lineage of your models; this is something you might have also noticed  in the lineage tab of the IDE.
 This is a fantastic way to share  information with your internal teams, as it contains all-important information about columns, tags, free-form model description, tests as well as the source code that is always in line with the code.
 So regardless of how big your project grows, it is super easy to understand what's happening with the help of dbt’s documentation.

-13. To generate your documentation site, execute “dbt docs generate” on the command line:
+1. To generate your documentation site, execute “dbt docs generate” on the command line:

 `dbt docs generate`